jbush001/jbush001.github.io/_posts/2016-09-04-further-reading.markdown

 hardware such as CPUs and GPUs often miss many subtle aspects that can skew the performance, power, and other quantitative results that they produce."_
-Creating synthesizable hardware ensures they accurately model hardware tradeoffs for their design decisions and can't inadvertently "cheat" like software simulators can.
+Creating synthesizable hardware ensures they accurately model hardware tradeoffs for their design decisions and can't unwittingly "cheat" like software simulators can.